brettguenther/radar_flutter_plugin/README.md

      minSdkVersion: 16
 ```
 #### **Add permissions for Location**
-We need to add the permission to access location:
+We need to add the permission to request location:

 In the **android/app/src/main/AndroidManifest.xml** let’s add: